Dragon's Lair

 Reviews

-- Short playtime, often completed in under an hour, leading to questions about its value at full price.
+- The game lacks significant content and can be completed in under an hour, leading to questions about its value at full price.

 “However, this simple gameplay still manages to get you invested in the story and animation, which are the real stars.”